 What is the model number of the refrigerator?

-Do not confuse this fan with the condenser fan which is located beneath the compartments near the compressor and can run whether the doors are open or not.
+Do not confuse this fan with the condenser fan which is underneath the compartments near the compressor motor and can run regardless of the position of the doors.

 If you can't hear the evap fan, turn off the refrigerator and disconnect the power and then remove the back panel of the freezer compartment to view the evaporator unit and fan.
 Access to the panel is through the door at the front.